RadomirPopovicFON/ComputerVision_Homography/README.md

 # ComputerVision_Homography
-Testing/implementing the techniques matching, harris detection and homography estimation on a single transformed image.
+Testing/implementing the techniques of matching, harris detection and homography estimation on a single transformed image.

 Tasks are the following:
 - Given some low derivative image, transform it via regular affine transformation.